efishbein33/webshop/README.md

 python manage.py runserver
 ```

-Create new products through the admin page at 127.0.0.1:8000/admin/
+To create more products do it through the admin page at 127.0.0.1:8000/admin/